lvuna/lvuna.github.io/README.md

 \
 Built using primarily bootstrap for responive design, jquery and json to generate the project & slide section for easier maintanence.\
 \
-Uses some template designs from Material Design Bootstrap.
+Used some template designs from Material Design Bootstrap.